 The Council advises setting up a monitoring and knowledge system for collecting and sharing more information on soil quality.
 The Council also sees possibilities for the government to use legislation and regulatory instruments to improve the health of soils.
 Appropriate amendments can be made to agricultural tenancy, fertiliser and fiscal policies.
 Moreover, landowners and land users should be rewarded for soil friendly practices, for example via the common agricultural policy or regional branding.
 Finally, the Council advises the government to encourage ecological restoration in forests and nature conservation areas, for example by providing grant aid.

-Note to the editor/not for publication
+Note to the editor

 To request interviews, please contact Miep Eisner, communication consultant, at miep.eisner@rli.nl, or call +31 (0)6 1536 9339.